DevExpress/devextreme-demos/JSDemos/Demos/Form/ColumnsAdaptability/description.md

 In this case, screen sizes are classified into one of the following categories called "size qualifiers": extra small, small, medium, or large.
 You specify the number of columns for each size qualifier.
 Follow the steps below to configure this behavior:

 1. Use the [screenByWidth](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#screenByWidth) function to map screen widths to size qualifiers.
-In this demo, screens narrower than 720 pixels are classified as small; other screens are considered medium.
+This demo classifies screens narrower than 720 pixels as small and treats all other screens as medium.

-1. Specify the [colCountByScreen](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#colCountByScreen) property to define how many columns a Form should contain depending on the available screen qualifiers.
+1. Specify the [colCountByScreen](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#colCountByScreen) property to define how many columns the Form should contain depending on the available screen qualifiers.

 In this demo, select the check box under the Form to enable this configuration.